lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/download.rst

 **Release notes**

 This version is a major release which adds supports for the FMI for Co-Simulation version 2.0.
-This release addresses `issue#xxx <https://github.com/lbl-srg/EnergyPlusToFMU/issues/xxx/>`_ on github.
+This release addresses `issue#35 <https://github.com/lbl-srg/EnergyPlusToFMU/issues/35/>`_ on github.

 Release 2.1.0 (January 26, 2019)
 ---------------------------------